When it comes to blogging, you’ve probably heard that “writing skills for bloggers are essential”. Everybody says that but what does it actually mean?

 Many writers choose to use only the credibility and voice of reason.
 It is a great basis for an article, but do not disregard the power of emotional appeal.
 People might say that they followed the logic when they did something, but for the most part, emotion is the driving force.

-An emotional appeal has two main purposes in writing – build a connection with the audience and provide value to them.
+An emotional appeal has two main purposes in writing – building a connection with the audience and providing value to them.
 But not all emotions work the same.
 In Psychology, there are two types of them – high arousal and low arousal.
 The first type motivates people to take action and the second one has the opposite effect.

 For example, the feeling of joy, happiness, and relief is high arousal.
 For example, we share things that make us happy – like funny pictures of puppies.
 Sadness, on the other hand, is low arousal emotion and doesn’t us motivate to do anything.
 Yet, it can be used too – just look at some charities using it extensively.